roman-milk/roman-milk.github.io/how-not-to-stop-a-gangbang.md

+===

- ****** How NOT to Stop a Gangbang ****** byfastandsloppy© As things started to settle down one of the older guys asked something in Japanese.
+As things started to settle down one of the older guys asked something in Japanese.
 A couple of guys translated simultaneously, "How old areyou?" they wanted to know.

  I don't know if it was the sake or just the good natured attention I was getting, but I was starting to like these guys.
 I decided to give them a treat.
 "Sixteen," I said.
 I don't think I look sixteen.
 But I guess with my big eyes, freckles and the ridiculous pig-tails, someone could convince themselves I'm seven years younger than I really am; especially if they really, really wanted to believe it; which, apparently, these guys did.